Walker gets boost from GOP leaders after abortion reports

 The Daily Beast reporting includes records, supplied by the woman, that include a $575 receipt for an abortion, a get-well card signed by Walker and a bank deposit showing a $700 personal check from Walker, dated five days after the abortion receipt.
 The woman, who has not been identified by name, also told The Daily Beast that Walker encouraged the abortion and then encouraged a second abortion that she refused, giving birth to a child she says Walker has met only a few times.

-Walker, who had spoken publicly about adult son Christian Walker, was forced to publicly acknowledge having three additional children — including a child of the woman who said he paid for her abortion — after another Daily Beast story earlier in the campaign.
-He had previously only spoken publicly about Christian, a son from his first marriage.
+Walker, who had spoken publicly about adult son Christian Walker, was forced to publicly acknowledge having three additional children — including the child of the woman who said he paid for her abortion — after another Daily Beast story earlier in the campaign.
+Christian Walker has drawn his own headlines since the latest Daily Beast reports, blasting his father as an absentee father and a "liar."

-Certainly, the enthusiastic crowd who gathered Tuesday on the outskirts of metro Atlanta has decided to stick with Walker.
-But that doesn't mean there haven't been questions.
+Certainly, the enthusiastic crowd who gathered Tuesday in Carrollton has decided to stick with Walker.
+But that doesn't mean Walker has escaped intense scrutiny from the electorate.

-“It was a little rocky at the start,” said Lydia Hallmark, who wore a “Women for Herschel” button.
+“It was a little rocky at the start,” said Lydia Hallmark, who wore a “Women for Herschel” button, of the abortion reports.
 “But I think people understand that people change, and they grow.”
-Asked whether that means she doubts Walker's accounts, Hallmark said, “We weren't there.”
+Asked whether that means she doubts Walker's account, Hallmark said, “We weren't there.”

+“Has anyone asked Warnock about the allegations against Warnock?”
+Scott asked, repeatedly mispronouncing the incumbent's name as “WAR'-nick.”

+Scott alluded to a March 2020 incident in which Warnock's then-wife, Oulèye Ndoye, told police he ran over her foot with his vehicle.
+Police records state that officers found no evidence that Warnock did so.
+The couple divorced before Warnock's election to the Senate, and they share two young children.

-Martha Zoller, a popular conservative radio host who supports Walker, said it is nonetheless “getting harder and harder for some (Republicans) to justify” voting for Walker.
+Martha Zoller, a popular conservative radio host who supports Walker, has noted Warnock's past as fair game, but she's reserved her harshest criticism for Walker and said it is “getting harder and harder for some (Republicans) to justify” voting for their nominee.

 Ultimately, she said, the choice for some voters will come down to the same calculation that Scott, Cotton and their Washington colleagues already have made.